surendranb/runinsight-ai/Readme.md

     ```bash
     streamlit run app.py
     ```
+   When you run sync for the first time, you would see a 404 page.
+Copy the code and put it in the terminal to start the sync.

 ## Usage

 1.  **Set Your Goal:**  Define your running goals in the sidebar.
 This helps personalize the AI feedback.
 2.  **Sync Data:** Click "Sync Data" to fetch your latest activities from Strava.
+The sync doesn't handle API thresholds proactively yet.
+Mointor the terminal for errors and restart sync.
 3.  **Explore:** Navigate the tabs to view recent runs, AI-powered insights on pace, heart rate, and distance, as well as overall progress summaries.
 4.  **Customize AI Feedback (Advanced):**  Modify the prompts within the `generate_gemini_prompt_with_details` function in `app.py` to request specific insights or feedback from the AI.